v3rm0n/blog/_posts/2022-10-06-greenhouseopen.md

 ## Case

-When everything was working properly, I printed a case and jammed all the electronics in there while of course breaking a bunch of wires that were soldered to the controller buttons so I needed to open it up again and rewire it :)
+When everything was working properly, I printed a case and jammed all the electronics in there and of course breaking a bunch of wires that were soldered to the controller buttons, so I needed to open it up again and rewire it :)

 ## Conclusion